ibexa/documentation-developer/docs/upgrading/upgrading_to_v3.md

     ],
     ```

-    Once you are ready to refactor the code to `App` namespace, follow [Bye Bye AppBundle chapter.](https://symfonycasts.com/screencast/symfony4-upgrade/bye-appbundle)
+    Once you are ready to refactor the code to `App` namespace, follow [Bye Bye AppBundle](https://symfonycasts.com/screencast/symfony4-upgrade/bye-appbundle) article.

 ### View templates